-Calls mount for video release in fatal shooting by deputies
+7 deputies on leave after fatal shooting of Black man

 ELIZABETH CITY, N.C.
-(AP) — Leaders of a North Carolina city where a Black man was shot and killed by deputies serving search and drug-related warrants planned Friday to vote on a resolution urging a court to release body camera video of the shooting.
+(AP) — Seven North Carolina deputies have been placed on leave in the aftermath of a Black man being shot and killed by members of their department serving drug-related search and arrest warrants, authorities said Friday.

-The calls for transparency come amid signs, included emergency scanner traffic, that Andrew Brown Jr. was shot in the back and killed as he was trying to drive away.
+The disclosure comes as calls increase for the release of deputy body camera footage amid signs, including emergency scanner traffic, that Andrew Brown Jr. was shot in the back and killed as he was trying to drive away.

-Pasquotank County Sheriff Tommy Wooten II has said that at least one of the deputies serving the warrants on the day of Wednesday’s shooting was wearing a body camera and that it was activated.
-A notice posted by the City Council in Elizabeth City said it intended to have the city attorney petition a local court to make the video public.
+Pasquotank County Sheriff’s Office Maj.
+Aaron Wallio confirmed the number of deputies on leave due to the shooting in an email Friday.
+Sheriff Tommy Wooten II has previously said that multiple deputies fired shots and were placed on leave after Brown was killed Wednesday morning.

+Wallio’s email also said that another three deputies have recently resigned, but he later clarified that the resignations were unrelated to the shooting.
+He said the department has about 55 total sworn deputies.

-The council’s measure wouldn’t be binding on the Pasquotank County Sheriff’s Office, which is a separate entity from city government.
+The council’s measure isn’t binding on the Pasquotank County Sheriff’s Office, which is a separate entity from city government.
 In North Carolina, a judge must generally sign off on release of body camera footage, but the law says anyone can file a petition in court seeking its release.

-The sheriff has given no timetable for release of the video, which has also been urged by protesters who have taken to the streets each night since Brown was shot.
+A coalition of news outlets including The Associated Press also filed a petition Friday asking a local judge to release the footage.

 White House press secretary Jen Psaki said Friday that President Joe Biden is aware of Brown’s death, but that Biden would likely leave decisions over the timetable for releasing body camera footage to local authorities.

-Note: This story has been updated to reflect that the sheriff’s department clarified that three recent resignations of deputies weren’t related to the fatal shooting.